Features Proxmox Mail Gateway

 Load-Balancing-Cluster with MX recordsWith MX records it is simple to set up a high performance load balanced mail cluster.
 You just have to define two MX records with the same priority.

 To start, you need two working Proxmox Mail Gateways, each having its own IP address.
 Then you define your MX records.
 You will receive mails on both hosts - more or less load-balanced, using Round-robin scheduling.
-Round-robin (RR) is a scheduling algorithm for processes in an operating system.
+Round-robin (RR) is a scheduling algorithm which alternates between systems.
 If one host fails the other is used.

 Note: It is always very useful to add reverse lookup entries (PTR records) for those hosts.
 Many e-mail systems nowadays reject emails from hosts without valid PTR records.